Failed All-on-4 Implants in Palisades, DC

 The Specialized Approach to Revision

-When we are revising a failed high-volume All-on-4 case, we start with a completely fresh assessment.
-We do not assume that the original implant positions are optimal.
-We do not assume that the original surgical plan was well thought out.
+When we are revising a failed All-on-4 case, we start with a completely fresh assessment.
+We evaluate the current implant positions objectively to determine whether they support optimal biomechanics.
+We review the original surgical plan with fresh perspective.
 We evaluate the current state of your implants and bone, and we plan a revision that addresses the root causes of failure, not just the symptoms.

 This begins with advanced imaging.
 We take 3D computed tomography scans to assess bone quality and quantity, implant position relative to bone, and any bone defects that need to be addressed.